 - Optional extras like lighting

-Remember, before making your final decision, take advice from an experienced and independent contractor or designer.
-When researching specialist designers, make sure they can undertake the tasks that they are being required to do and always ask for references.
-If possible, go and visit their projects to see at first-hand the quality of their work and to get feedback from the client on how well their installation went.
+Before making a final decision, seek advice from an experienced, independent contractor or designer.
+When researching specialists, check that they’re qualified for the specific work you need and always ask for references.
+If possible, visit completed projects to assess the quality of their work and hear directly from previous clients about their experience.

-Reinforced blockwork: Suitable for smaller, rectangular pools where the depth does not exceed two metres, the pool walls are made from hollow concrete blocks which are then filled with steel reinforcing rods and poured concrete.
+Reinforced blockwork: Suitable for small, rectangular pools up to 2m deep.
+Hollow concrete blocks are filled with reinforcing rods and poured concrete.

 Finishes